degensprotocol/degens-contract/docs/protocol.md

 In a centralized exchange, it is usually impossible to have a negative bid-ask spread (where a bid is at a higher price than an ask) because these overlapping orders would be filled immediately.
 However, in the Degens protocol, negative bid-ask spreads are possible since order-books are decoupled from execution, and because there may be multiple independent order-books.
 Negative bid-ask spreads should be uncommon though because they represent opportunities for arbitrage.
 This is where an opportunistic trader simultaneously buys at the low ask price and sells at the high bid price so as to profit from the difference.
 The `matchOrders` function on the Degens contract allows atomic arbitrage, where either both of the trades will execute or neither will.

 As well as negative bid-ask spreads, there can also be bid-ask spreads of zero.
-In this case there is no opportunity for arbitrage profits and the true bid-ask spread can be thought of as the gas required to execute a trade.
+In this case there is no opportunity for arbitrage profits but the true bid-ask spread can be thought of as the gas required to execute a trade.

 ## Amount at Risk